Frequently Asked Questions

 What is Bay Alarm Medical’s refund policy?

-BAM has a 14-day refund policy.
-The 14 days begins once you have received your Bay Alarm Medical Alert System.
-If you are dissatisfied with the service, you may return the equipment to us within those 14 days to receive a refund.
-The day that we receive the unit is the day that we will officially close out your account and issue the refund.
+BAM has a 30-day refund policy.
+The 30 days begins once you have received your Bay Alarm Medical Alert System.
+If you are dissatisfied with the service, you may return the equipment to us within those 30 days to receive a full refund less shipping.
+If you cancel after 30 days, you may receive a refund for unused months less shipping costs.
+To confirm account cancellation or questions regarding refunds, please contact our Billing Department 1-877-522-9633.

 What is Bay Alarm Medical’s return/exchange policy on accessories?